-- Love easy, simple and quick recipes.
+- Easy, simple and quick recipe

 Ingredients you'll need

-- Cinnamon: Any type will work, but I prefer the flavor from ceylon cinnamon.
+- Cinnamon: Any type will work, but I prefer the flavor from Ceylon cinnamon.
 I used this ceylon cinnamon from Kiva Organic that I buy online.

 What kind of apple to use